lucajahn/wetterdienst/README.rst

         - data of river network of UK
         - parameters flow and ground water stage

+Eaufrance
+    - Hubeau
+        - data of river network of France (continental)
+        - parameters flow and stage of rivers of last 30 days

 To get better insight on which data we have currently made available and under which license those are published take a look at the data_ section.